ASE-Workshop-2023/tutorial/_episodes/07-external-calculators.md

 ---

 > ## Code connection
-> In this chapter we explore two external calculators: [Quippy](http://libatoms.github.io/QUIP/), which provides an interface to a range of interatomic and tight-binding potentials, including [Gaussian Approximation Potentials](https://libatoms.github.io/GAP/), and Socket calculations using the electronic structure code [Quantum Espresso](https://www.quantum-espresso.org/).
+> In this episode we explore two external calculators: [Quippy](http://libatoms.github.io/QUIP/), which provides an interface to a range of interatomic and tight-binding potentials, including [Gaussian Approximation Potentials](https://libatoms.github.io/GAP/), and Socket calculations using the electronic structure code [Quantum Espresso](https://www.quantum-espresso.org/).
 {: .callout}

 ### The `quippy` package provides a Python interface to a range of interatomic and tight-binding potentials

 - Some calculators have interfaces which are not packaged with ASE, but available elsewhere.
 - For example, the `quippy` package provides a Python interface to a range of interatomic and tight-binding potentials.
-- In this chapter we apply a machine-learning-based potential for Si.
+- In this episode we apply a machine-learning-based potential for Si.

 > ## Getting the model and training data
 > The documentation for Gaussian Approximation Potentials (GAP) links to a [few published GAP models](https://libatoms.github.io/GAP/data.html).